Motions to Approve

 During the passage of the Trade Union Act, this House debated at length the principle that union members should make an active choice to contribute to a trade union’s political fund.
 This place established a Select Committee on Trade Union Political Funds and Political Party Funding under the chairmanship of the noble Lord, Lord Burns.
 I start by thanking the noble Lord and all the Peers who sat on the Select Committee, on a cross-party basis, for their work, which helped to move forward the debate on this element of the Act.

 I want first briefly to remind noble Lords why the reforms in the Trade Union Act in relation to political funds are important.
-As part of our manifesto commitment, the Trade Union Act introduced a requirement for all union members to actively opt in to their union’s political fund following a transition of three months.
+As part of our manifesto commitment, the Trade Union Act introduced a requirement for all union members to actively opt in to their union’s political fund following a transition period of three months.
 Members who chose to opt in would need to reaffirm their choice every five years.
 We made this proposal because until we make these changes a union member automatically contributes to a union’s political fund as part of their union subscription, unless they notify the union that they do not wish to do so.
 We do not believe this is satisfactory or transparent, bearing in mind that we are talking about significant amounts of members’ money.
 In 2015-16 the total income and expenditure in relation to all trade union political funds in Great Britain was in excess of £24 million and £20 million respectively.

 We have debated at length the principle of these rights for union members.
 The Select Committee which assessed our proposals also assessed the extent to which unions, in practice, were transparent with their members about the existing choice to opt out of contributing to their union’s political fund.
 The Select Committee concluded that there is significant variation in how different unions convey opt-out information to their members.
 The Government’s analysis of online union subscription forms, the point at which an individual makes their first financial commitment to their union, found that nearly half of unions that have a political fund make no mention of its existence.
 Following the Select Committee’s recommendations and an amendment tabled by the noble Lord, Lord Burns, we listened to the arguments and accepted the substance of his amendment.
 The Trade Union Act incorporates the Select Committee’s recommendations that the requirement to opt in will not apply to existing members; only new members will be required to opt in to a political fund, and they will be reminded annually of their right to opt out.
 Further, we agreed that opting in or out will be allowed electronically, and that there should be a minimum 12-month transition period to enable system changes to made, and which the Government should consult unions on.
 The noble Lord, Lord Burns, welcomed this outcome and said he regarded it as “a very satisfactory conclusion”.

 As required by the Act, we consulted the TUC, 24 unions with political funds and the Certification Officer, seeking their views on the length of the transition period.
 A number of technical and administrative issues were raised during the consultation.
-These included the request for the Certification Office to develop what was called, “model rules”, which would allow unions to make the relevant changes to their systems, the need to allow an appropriate period for unions to amend their rulebooks and the requirement to make a number of changes to IT systems and administrative procedures.
+These included the request for the Certification Office to develop “model rules”, which would allow unions to make the relevant changes to their systems, the need to allow an appropriate period for unions to amend their rulebooks and the requirement to make a number of changes to IT systems and administrative procedures.
 Having considered these issues, balanced against a need to reform and modernise trade union business, the Government have decided to set an extensive transition period of 12 months, as set out in the regulations laid before the House today.
-We believe a 12 month transition period is adequate for unions to ensure that they comply with the statutory requirement under the Trade Union Act.
+We believe a 12-month transition period is adequate for unions to ensure that they comply with the statutory requirement under the Trade Union Act.
 This balances the need to provide unions with sufficient time to implement the changes with the Government’s desire that the measures are delivered promptly.
 It is proposed, therefore, that once the regulations have received parliamentary approval, they will come into force on 1 March, and the 12-month transition period will run from that date.

 The Government’s view is that unions have known about these changes for some time, and it is not unreasonable to expect them already to have done some planning to meet that requirement.
 We are also grateful to the Certification Officer, who has consulted unions and issued model rules and guidance, which will assist them in complying with the new requirements.